tauri-apps/tauri-docs/docs/en/usage/development/updating.md

 import Alert from '@theme/Alert'

 <Alert title="Please note" type="warning" icon="alert">
-    Especially during the alpha and beta phases, you are expected to keep all tauri dependencies and toolchains up to date.
+    Especially during the alpha and beta phases, you are expected to keep all Tauri dependencies and toolchains up to date.
 There is no support for any versions other than latest.
 </Alert>

 ## Current Latest Versions